amrrdev/amrmubarak.me/content/posts/database-indexing-strategies.md

 OPTIMIZE TABLE users;
 ```

-The `CONCURRENTLY` keyword in PostgreSQL is critical for production systems—it allows the reindex to happen without locking out writes, though it takes longer and requires more disk space temporarily.
+The `CONCURRENTLY` keyword in PostgreSQL is critical for production systems.
+It allows the reindex to happen without locking out writes, though it takes longer and requires more disk space temporarily.

 Set up monitoring for index bloat and schedule regular maintenance.
-I've seen query performance degrade 10x simply because indexes hadn't been maintained in months.
+I've seen query performance drop 10x simply because indexes hadn't been maintained in months.

 ## Real-World Indexing Strategy